The Major in Communication

-Communication faculty members serve as faculty advisors to all COMM majors to assist with mentoring and career questions.
-Communication Academic Advisors are available to assist current and prospective Communication majors with questions related to course information, program requirements, department and CLAS policies and procedures, and with course scheduling.
+Mentoring and Advising.
+Communication faculty members serve as faculty advisors to all COMM majors, to provide mentoring, research opportunities, and advising for graduate study.
+Professional staff serving as Academic Advisors are available to assist current and prospective Communication majors with questions related to course scheduling and planning, Major and General Education requirements, department and CLAS policies and procedures, and graduation requirements.
+Academic advisors can also provide assistance with course enrollment issues.

 If you are interested in becoming a Communication major, please make an appointment to meet with an Academic Advisor to review the requirements and plan for prerequisites.
 Students may declare a change in Major through the Program Plan Change website: www.ppc.uconn.edu.